Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 If you have back pain try rubbing a big chunk of ice directly on the painful area.
 Rub it back and forth for a minute or two.
 It will numb the area and kill the pain.

 Since I pulled my lower back out a few years ago, I have trouble with it now and again.
 When my back is acting up, it's even impossible to relax in my "evening chair".
 The simple solution I discovered was to place a square of plywood under the cushion of the chair.
 What a difference it made!

 Now, even when my back hurts, it's a pleasure to sit down.
 For even better results, slide a heating pad, on low, behind you.
 The combination of the firm seat and heat works wonders!

 By Marie from West Dundee, IL

 For those of you who have a bad back, think about buying an Inversion Table.
 Walmart.com sells several models for under $130.
 They come unassembled, but are easy to put together.
-The most important thing when using them is to go easy!

 This is a guide about remedies for sciatic nerve pain.
 A pinched nerve in the lower back is responsible for sciatic nerve pain which can be felt all the way down to your feet.

 I have persistent and chronic Lumbar Spine pain.
 I put an extra chair lumbar support on my bed, then position my lower back on it.
-Putting a pillow on my abdomen/stomach, I position my computer and then do my work.

 After 3 months of severe back pain I found the one thing that has removed nearly all of my pain, swimming.
 Find yourself a two week pass for your local gym.
 Try it to see if it will help you before you spend the money to join a gym.